whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

-# Pre-Registration of Rpr-Reproduction of Social Inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.
+# Preanalysis Plan for Rpr-Chakraborty-2021: Reproduction of Social Inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S.

 Joseph Holler, Department of Geography, Middlebury College, Middlebury VT 05753
 Derrick Burt, Department of Geography, Middlebury College, Middlebury VT 05753